WANdisco/wandisco-documentation/docs/quickstarts/troubleshooting/hdp_sandbox_lan_troubleshooting.md

 ### Fusion zones not inducted together

-[//]: <DAP-136 workaround>

-If the Fusion zones are not inducted together after starting Fusion for the first time (`docker-compose up -d`), you can simply run the same command again to start the induction container:
+If the Fusion zones are not inducted together after starting Fusion for the first time (`docker-compose up -d`), run the same command again to start the induction container:

 `docker-compose up -d`

 ### Hiveserver2 down after HDP Sandbox is started

 The Hiveserver2 component in the HDP sandbox may be down after starting the cluster.
-If so, try the following steps to start it back up.
+To start it up:

-1. On the docker host, change directory to the Fusion docker compose directory and restart the Fusion Server container for the HDP zone.
+1. On the docker host, change to the `fusion-docker-compose` directory and restart the Fusion Server container for the HDP zone.

-   `cd /path/to/fusion-docker-compose`

-   `docker-compose restart fusion-server-hdp`
+   `docker-compose restart fusion-server-sandbox-hdp`

    Wait until the container has finished restarting before continuing.